 Our advisory board comprises highly successful industry leaders and experts.
 These individuals extend the scope of experience and expertise available to Alerion and add further breadth to the management team.

-Reed recently retired as General Partner of Vestor Partners private equity firm.
-Prior to Vestor, Reed was Vice Chairman and Chief Financial Officer of Union Camp Corporation.
+James Reed is a former General Partner of Vestor Partners private equity firm.
+Prior to Vestor, James was Vice Chairman and Chief Financial Officer of Union Camp Corporation.
 He has served as a member of the Board of Directors of several other publicly held companies and is a former general partner of Vestor Partners, LP.
 Currently, he is a Trustee of Simpson College, Indianola, IA, and the Chairman of the Desert Foothills YMCA & Community Center in Arizona.

 Will West is CEO at Silvervue.
 Will is a successful entrepreneur and co-founder of three previous firms, including an active Board member and former CEO of Control4.
 He has also been Chairman of Utah Capitol Investment Corporation (Fund of Funds), and served as Chairman of Utah Technology Council.
 Will has raised more than $400 million in private capital for three previous ventures.
 In 1998, he co-founded STSN (now iBAHN), the worldwide leader in broadband services for business travelers.
 Prior to founding STSN, Will was president, CEO, and co-founder of PHAST Corporation, a leading manufacturer of high-end home automation equipment.
 Will’s other professional experience includes Proctor & Gamble, the Federal Savings and Loan Corporation, and Wasatch Advisors.
 He holds a degree in Finance from the University of Utah, an MBA from the Wharton School at the University of Pennsylvania, and he holds the CFA designation.
 Will is currently on Utah Business Magazine’s list of the 100 Most Influential People in the state, and on the list in 2010.
 He was named Utah Valley Entrepreneur of the year in 2004 and in 2006 he was named the Ernst & Young Master Entrepreneur Of The Year® in the region.
 In 2008 he was named the Utah CEO of the Year by the Utah Technology Council.